pauliacomi/pauliacomi.github.com/software.md

 of the capabilities are: routine material characterisation (specific surface area, pore volume, pore size distribution), isotherm model fitting as well as multicomponent adsorption prediction using IAST.

+### pyGAPS-GUI

+A [graphical user interface](https://github.com/pauliacomi/pyGAPS-gui) to the pyGAPS package, written in Qt (using Python bindings).
+This is currently a work in progress.

 ### This website